OPCFoundation/UA-.NETStandard/README.md

 ### Windows UWP applications
 By default the self signed certificates are stored in a folder called **OPC Foundation\CertificateStores\MachineDefault** in the **LocalState** folder of the installed universal windows package.
 Deleting the application state also deletes the certificate store.

-### .Net Standard console applications on Windows, Linux, iOS etc.
+### .Net Standard Console applications on Windows, Linux, iOS etc.
 The self signed certificates are stored in **OPC Foundation/CertificateStores/MachineDefault** in each application project folder

-## Local discovery server
+## Local Discovery Server
-By default all sample applications are configured to register with a local discovery server (LDS).
+By default all sample applications are configured to register with a Local Discovery Server (LDS).
 A reference implementation of a LDS for Windows can be downloaded from [here](https://opcfoundation.org/developer-tools/developer-kits-unified-architecture/local-discovery-server-lds).
 To setup trust with the LDS the certificates need to be exchanged or registration will fail.

 ## How to build and run the samples in Visual Studio on Windows